Table of Contents

 During muscle traction, the cheeks are pulled together, which makes food move back and forth between the teeth rows.

-The borders of this region are a popular subject on oral exams.
+The borders of this region are a popular subject in oral examinations.
 Knowledge of the topographic location is thus necessary.

-Located medially to the zygomatic arch and caudally to the temporal fossa, this region is limited by the maxillary tuber ventrally and by the articular tubercle of the temporal bone and the spine of the sphenoid bone dorsally.
+Located medial to the zygomatic arch and caudal to the temporal fossa, this region is limited by the maxillary tuberosity ventrally and by the articular tubercle of the temporal bone and spine of the sphenoid bone dorsally.

-The greater wings of the sphenoid bone form the cranial anatomical border, the lateral lamina of the pterygoid process the medial one, and the zygomatic arch and the mandibular ramus the lateral one.
+The greater wings of the sphenoid bone form the cranial anatomical border, the lateral lamina of the pterygoid process forms the medial border, and the zygomatic arch and mandibular ramus form the lateral border.

 The following structures are important: